Dashboard

 The rollforward follows this accounting logic:

-This structure helps your team reconcile deferred revenue activity directly against the General Ledger and support compliance with ASC 606 and IFRS 15.
+This structure helps your team reconcile deferred revenue activity directly against the General Ledger and supports compliance with ASC 606 and IFRS 15.

 Rollforward columns